 Can I Use Any Kind of Apple?

 Certain apples are best for baking.
 I recommend Granny Smith for this cranberry apple bread, as they consistently gives delicious results.
 But a variety of apples is nice to give a more complex apple flavor.
 Using one Granny Smith and one other baking apple would work well.
 Select a local variety, if available, that is recommended for pies.

-North Coast has been in business over 95 years.
-They source fruit of exceptional flavor and quality, which is grown by skilled, responsible organic farmers with simple ingredients: water, earth and air.
+North Coast has been in business for over 95 years.
+They source fruit of exceptional flavor and quality, which is grown by skilled, responsible organic farmers with simple ingredients: water, earth, and air.

 North Coast assures their products are: